Daga2001/smart-stock-recommender/README.md

 # 📈 Smart Stock Recommender Project

-A full-stack application that retrieves stock information from an external API, stores it in a scalable database, and presents insights through a clean, modern UI.
+A full-stack application that retrieves stock information from an external API, stores it in a scalable database, and presents insights through a beautiful and interactive UI.
 The system also provides intelligent stock recommendations to help users identify the best investment opportunities today.

 ---